-A limited liability company may be revoked by the commission [secretary of state] if:
+A limited liability company may be revoked by the commission if:

-- A. the limited liability company has failed for a period of thirty days to appoint and maintain a registered agent as required by the Limited Liability Company Act [Chapter 53, Article 19 NMSA 1978]; or - B. the limited liability company has failed for a period of thirty days, after change of its registered office or registered agent, to file in the office of the commission [secretary of state] a statement of the change as required by the Limited Liability Company Act.
+- A. the limited liability company has failed for a period of thirty days to appoint and maintain a registered agent as required by the Limited Liability Company Act [Chapter 53, Article 19 NMSA 1978]; or - B. the limited liability company has failed for a period of thirty days, after change of its registered office or registered agent, to file in the office of the commission a statement of the change as required by the Limited Liability Company Act.